BIC-MNI/man-pages/_man/minctracc.md

 trying to find the best transformation.

 When the user specifies a transformation matrix (other than PAT), the default center is 0,0,0.
-The user can can change this in two ways: 1) the '-center <cx>
+The user can can change this in two ways:

-<cy> <cz>' option permits direct input of the center to be used, 2) the
+1. the `-center <cx> <cy> <cz>` option permits direct input of the center to be used,
-'-est_center' option tells the program to estimate and use the center of gravity of the source volume.
+2. the `-est_center` option tells the program to estimate and use the center of gravity of the source volume.

 Note that it is a good idea to have a reasonable guess for the center of rotation and scaling since it makes the parameters more orthogonal to each other (e.g. a small change in rotation will not grossly affect the translations).